Southern Ocean Iron Supply: Does Size Fractionation Matter?

 Training:

 The INSPIRE DTP programme provides comprehensive personal and professional development training alongside extensive opportunities for students to expand their multi-disciplinary outlook through interactions with a wide network of academic, research and industrial/policy partners.
-The student will be registered at the University of Southampton and hosted at the School of Ocean and Earth Science.
-The student will also interact with co-supervisors at the British Antarctic Survey (BAS).
+The student will be registered at the University of Southampton and hosted at the National Oceanography Centre.

 Specific training will include: